Products

 Can I use a different underdrain?

-The underdrain supplied with the FocalPoint must be used to ensure the system performs as specified, and other options must be avoided.
-ACF provides multiple underdrain depth options to ensure there is a good fit for every type of project.
-Contact your local ACF Representative for more information about the underdrain options available to you.
+The underdrain supplied with the FocalPoint ensures the system performs as specified; avoid other options.
+Ferguson Waterworks provides multiple underdrain depths to ensure there is a good fit for every type of project.
+Contact your local Ferguson Waterworks Representative for more information about underdrain options.

 How do you maintain the underdrain?

-The underdrain should only receive runoff that has been treated by the FocalPoint system, so no maintenance of the underdrain should be necessary.
-Overflow structures should be located on the outlet side of the system to avoid introducing untreated water directly into the underdrain.
-If access to the underdrain for maintenance is critical to your project, contact your local ACF Representative for options to include this capability.
+The underdrain should only receive runoff treated by the FocalPoint system, so no maintenance of the underdrain is necessary.
+Overflow structures are located on the outlet side of the system to avoid introducing untreated water directly into the underdrain.
+If access to the underdrain for maintenance is critical to your project, contact your local Ferguson Waterworks Representative for options to include this capability.

 Is the gabion border required?

-No, the gabion border is not required and should only be included when needed for delineation or energy dissipation.
-Delineation of the FocalPoint can be useful when the system is installed in a larger landscaped area that looks uniform once mulch is applied, but it is not necessary if turf or other materials are used around the system that make the maintenance area obvious.
-Energy dissipation can be a useful function of the gabion, but other systems such as the Rain Guardian or PreTx are better suited for this purpose.
+No, the gabion border is not required and is only included for delineation or energy dissipation.
+Delineation of the FocalPoint is useful when the system is installed in a larger landscaped area that looks uniform once the mulch is applied, however, it is unnecessary if turf or other materials are surrounding the system, making the maintenance area obvious.
+Energy dissipation is a useful function of the gabion, but other systems such as the Rain Guardian or PreTx are better suited.

 Are there geotextiles in the system cross-section?

-Geotextiles are used to form the outer envelope of the system, but not within the operation cross-section.
-A microgrid separates the bridging stone from the structural underdrain, and its larger openings are not susceptible to clogging like a geotextile would be.
+Geotextiles form the outer envelope of the system, but not within the operation cross-section.
+A microgrid separates the bridging stone from the structural underdrain and its larger openings are not susceptible to clogging like a geotextile.

 Will textile layers cause a clogging problem?

-No geotextiles are used in the operational cross-section of the FocalPoint, as these fabrics have a history of clogging in bioretention applications.
-FocalPoint does incorporate different geosynthetic materials to form the outer envelope of the system, and there are specific recommendations to mitigate clogging when infiltration of runoff from the system underdrain into the surrounding soils is desired.
+There are no geotextiles in the operational cross-section of the FocalPoint because these fabrics have a history of clogging bioretention applications.
+FocalPoint does incorporate different geosynthetic materials to form the outer envelope of the system.
+However, there are specific recommendations to prevent clogging when infiltration of runoff from the system underdrain into the surrounding soils is desired.

-There are three different materials that can be used to form FocalPoint’s outer envelope based on the design goal of the system.
+Three different materials are available to form FocalPoint’s outer envelope.
+Select the geotextile following the design goal of the system.

-• Nonwoven Geotextile: Appropriate for most systems, the standard nonwoven geotextile envelope will protect the system from the backfill materials while remaining permeable, allowing some of the treated runoff to infiltrate into surrounding soils.
+• Nonwoven Geotextile: Appropriate for most systems, the standard nonwoven geotextile envelope protects the system from the backfill materials, meanwhile remaining permeable.
+This allows some of the treated runoff to infiltrate into surrounding soils.

-• Woven Monofilament: Used when infiltration is required, this material has larger openings than the nonwoven material, which helps mitigate clogging.
+• Woven Monofilament: Use monofilament woven geotextiles when infiltration is necessary.
+This material has larger openings than the nonwoven material and therefore mitigates clogging.

-• Geomembrane: Used to prevent infiltration, geomembranes (typically 30 mil PVC) retain all water within the system when issues like karst, groundwater contamination, or soil contaminants are a concern.
+• Geomembrane: Use geomembranes and composites to prevent infiltration.
+They (typically 30 mil PVC) retain all water within the system when issues like karst, groundwater contamination, or soil contaminants are a concern.

 Can any traditional inlet structure be used for the overflow/bypass?

-When installed along the curbline, traditional curb inlets are ideal for the bypass structure.
-When drop-inlets are used, flat grates should be avoided and domed or slanted grates should be used.
-These grates shed mulch and debris as ponded water recedes to prevent clogging of the overflow.
+Traditional curb inlets are ideal for the bypass structure when along the curb line.
+Avoid flat grates if drop-inlets are used.
+Use domed or slanted grates instead.
+These grates shed mulch and debris when ponded water recedes.
+This prevents clogging of the overflow.

 How is excavating for FocalPoint different from any other excavation?

-Many excavations are oversized or done to rough measurements, but FocalPoint excavations must be done to precise measurements with no additional area excavated.
-This is critical since components are supplied in the exact quantities necessary to fill the excavation, with limited waste factors included.
+Many excavations are oversized or done to rough measurements, however, FocalPoint excavations are precise.
+That means there is no additional excavation.
+This is critical because we supply components in the exact quantities necessary to fill the excavation.
+Furthermore, limited waste factors are included.

-There is no special certification needed to install a FocalPoint system.
-All of the steps are fairly simple and similar to construction of a traditional bioretention system.
-However, working in smaller spaces with precise requirements can be tricky, and ACF can provide recommendations for installers that have successfully built many FocalPoint systems if desired.
+There is no special certifications to install a FocalPoint system.
+In fact, all of the steps are fairly simple and similar to the construction of a traditional bioretention system.
+However, it is tricky working in smaller spaces with precise requirements.
+That is why Ferguson Waterworks provides step-by-step recommendations for installers.

-Will ACF be on-site to provide install assistance?
+Will Ferguson Waterworks be on-site to provide install assistance?

 What are the maintenance requirements?

-Maintenance requirements for FocalPoint are similar to those for traditional bioretention.
-Mulch should be removed and replaced every 6-12 months, and plants should be trimmed back to encourage growth (and the consumption of nutrients).
+FocalPoint maintenance is similar to traditional bioretention solutions.
+Simply replace the mulch every 6-12 months and trim back plants to encourage growth (and the consumption of nutrients).
 Read the Operations & Maintenance Guide for more information.

 Connect With An Expert Today